cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 attacker advantages in breaking these properties.
 This document provides simple guidance for users of common AEAD functions about how to limit the use of keys in order to bound the advantage given to an attacker.
 It considers limits in both single- and multi-key settings.
+This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.

 --- middle